PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 1. The user is redirected to the IDS sign-in screen.

-2. After he signs-in, the consent is presented to the user so he can accept it:
+2. After he signs-in, the consent is presented so he can accept it:

 ![User Consent](_assets/hybrid-client-with-consent-2.png "User Consent")

 > Notice that "Personal Information" and "Application access" list the scopes requested (see the client configuration and the notes below).

-3. After the user accepts the consent, he is redirected back to the application to a page (route):
+3. After the user accepts the consent, he is redirected back to the application:

 ![User Claims](_assets/hybrid-client-with-consent-3.png "User Claims")